-Action

-Status

-C1 Work with customers to help them use water more efficiently.
-Ongoing As part of our WaterSmart Business program, we have worked with businesses in Colac to install 26 data loggers to identify things like leaking toilets and cisterns.
-We have also upgraded showerheads at the Colac recreation reserve and improved water efficiency at the Colac saleyards.
-C2 Build a new underground pipeline to connect Birregurra to the Colac system.
+Action Status C1 Work with customers to help them use water more efficiently.
+As part of our WaterSmart Business program, we have worked with businesses in Colo to install 26 data loggers to identify things like leaking toilets and cisterns.
+We have all upgraded showerheads at the Colac recreation reserve and improved water efficience Colac saleyards. lso C2 Build a new underground pipeline to connect Birregurra to the Colac system.
 Construction of Birregurra pipeline completed September 2024.
 Complete C3 Work with Colac Otway Shire to progress localised integrated water management opportunities.
 Ongoing